spacetracker-collab/MachineMaths/ram/README.md

 2) Fitting an equation to the recognized numbers.
 For example if the plate is 2244, you can type (2/2)=(4/4) , (2*4) = (2*4) , (2^4) = (2^4) and so on.
 Any one of this will clear the level and give you points.
 3) The game is single user.
 It is proposed to have a time limit of 2 minutes (TBD) for recognition and 5 minutes (TBD) for problem solution.

+This game was invented by me in 2012

 # Status